FX93Y2/reddit_etl/README.md

 ## Overview

-This project implements an end-to-end ETL (Extract, Transform, Load) pipeline that:
+This project implements an end-to-end ETL pipeline that:
-- Collects posts from gaming subreddits (r/gaming, r/steam, r/buildapc, r/ps5)
+- Collects posts from a collection of subreddits
 - Streams data through Apache Kafka
 - Processes data using PySpark for sentiment analysis and engagement metrics
 - Stores processed data in Parquet format for analytics